 A relay may refer to any of the following:

 1. When relating to a computer or communications, the term relay commonly refers to the act of taking information and passing it to another location.
-This method of transferring data may be needed either to reach the final destination or to help prevent overloading of a single source.
+This method of transferring data may be needed either to reach the final destination, or help prevent overloading of a single source.
 For example, when you make a phone call on your smartphone, it may have to be relayed through different cell towers, satellites, and central offices to reach its destination.